-DescriptionDESCRIPTION
+Description

 Students often struggle with the concept of isotopes: atoms of the same element but different atomic masses.
 Particle physicists deal with a similar situation when trying to determine the mass of particles that are predicted by the Standard Model.
 In this activity, students represent data through histograms for analysis and interpretation.
 Students use an electronic balance to determine the mass of a large number of U.S. pennies (one-cent coins) of varying ages.
 The metallic composition of the penny has changed over the years.
 Different compositions can have significantly different masses.
 A sufficiently random selection of hundreds of pennies should allow the students to discover the years in which the composition changed.